travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 We encourage you to get in touch with us for anything you'd like to talk about but especially when something is not working – we're here to help!

-There are a few things we'd like to ask you to take into account when you're getting in touch with us.
-The reason behind the following list is that this will help us a lot to provide you with better support right away and also saves a couple of emails in the beginning.
+There are a few things we'd like to ask you to take care of when you're getting in touch with us to make sure that we can provide the best support possible.

-Also, please make sure that you have root access on all machines Travis CI Enterprise is running on.
+1. Also, please make sure that you have root access on all machines Travis CI Enterprise is running on.

-1. Support bundle: Please head over to https://<your domain>:8800/support and create a support bundle.
+2. Support bundle: Please head over to https://<your domain>:8800/support and create a support bundle.
 This compressed archive contains log files from our services but also information about your system in general like number of CPUs, RAM, operating system etc.

-2. Also please include the worker log files as well.
+3. Also please include the worker log files as well.
 They're located on your worker machine(s) at `/var/log/upstart/travis-worker.log`.
 If you run multiple worker machines, please grab this file from all machines.

-3. Anything else which is specific to your infrastructure / setup:
+4. Anything else which is specific to your infrastructure / setup:
 	- Are you running on a IaaS (Amazon EC2, Azure, Digital Ocean)?
 	- Do you use configuration management tools (Chef, Puppet)?
 	- Which other services do interface with Travis CI Enterprise?